Komodo Dragon Teeth: The Deadliest Bite?

 In 2004, scientists discovered the antibody in cobras that blocks the effects of cobra venom.
 They believe that understanding how the venom receptors are blocked in these animals could lead to improved treatments for heart attacks, strokes and cancer [source: National Geographic].

-For more information on Komodo dragons and related topics, prowl through the links below.
+For more information on Komodo dragons and related topics, prowl through the links that follow.